 The Beelink AppMarket lets you install several apps configured to work perfectly with the GT-King Pro.
 You’ll find Netflix, Qodi (Kodi fork), Tubi, and YouTube TV here.

 I’ll admit, it’s not every app that I wanted to install.
 You’ll still need to install an alternate app store like Aptoide TV or hunt for APK files to sideload, but it’s a good start.

 If this air mouse remote control looks familiar…it should!
 It’s almost identical to the G10BTS I tested in my best air mouse roundup article.

-Overall, I thought it was a great remote control, but it felt a bit awkward in my hand.
+Overall, I thought it was a great remote control, but it felt awkward in my hand.
 The battery compartment takes up the lower half of the remote, so it’s ergonomic…in theory.

-It’s a lot more comfortable, if you hold it near the bottom, almost pistol-grip style.
+It’s much more comfortable if you hold it near the bottom, almost pistol-grip style.
 Unfortunately, that makes it harder to hit the D-pad.

 Beelink GT-King Pro: Video Performance

 I had really high expectations for the Beelink GT-King Pro.
 I knew there would be issues running Netflix and Amazon Prime Video because it’s a pure Android box.